parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset dzScale.GeomNames domain

-This key specifies which method is to be used to assign variable vertical grid spacing.
+*string* **dzScale.Type** no default This key specifies which method is to be used to assign variable vertical grid spacing.
 The choices currently available are **Constant** which indicates that a constant is to be assigned to all grid cells within a geometry, **nzList** which assigns all layers of a given model to a list value, and **PFBFile** which reads in values from a distributed pfb file.
-Example Useage:

 .. container:: list